By Caitlin Custer

 Lee’s piece aims to mirror the brilliance and eventual decline of Cahokia.
 “There are moments of bright, brilliancy in the orchestration,” he says, “and then everything dies away—because the city was actually in decline and the inhabitants moved away.”
 Lee also shared that he hopes the premiere performance encourages a renewed interest in Cahokia for all St. Louisans.

 What do you hope for when the audience hears your work?

 When Lee first learned about Cahokia, he was surprised that so few people know about it.
 “I really want to highlight this story, this mega city.”
 More generally, when Lee attends concerts he says it is “always interesting to watch audience members notice something, especially if they’re pleasantly surprised.
 It’s great to see their engagement.”

 Huỳnh’s Gia Đình and Joachim’s Fanm d’Ayiti both call on their family experiences.
-Joachim began work on Fanm d’Ayiti shortly after the passing of her grandmother.
+Joachim began work on Fanm d’Ayiti shortly after her grandmother passed away.
 Singing songs together “was our way of telling stories,” says Joachim, “and her way of passing on a centuries-long practice of oral history.”
 Huỳnh explores intergenerational trauma, inviting listeners to dialogue with their own experiences.
 “I hope it resonates for people…I hope they find it healing,” says Huỳnh.

 Each composer was very clear that the end goal is to share something compelling with others.
 “The moment of sharing music with others is something I like very much,” says Puts.
 “During the premiere,” he continues, “I’m really focused on how the music is communicating with the audience.”